call me ishmael

 As featured in Terror House Magazine…

 A fighter new to the gym earns some time in the ring.
 He taps his gloves against each other and bares his mouthguard at his skeletal counterpart in the opposite corner.
 The old man stands at the ropes’ edge.
-The skeleton breathes slow and loosens his shoulders and throws his head around like he has water stuck in his ear canals.
-The bell sounds and the new guy smacks his gloves once more, this time causing a ripple in the muscles of his chest and arms.
-He flexes his biceps before they both touch gloves and the new guy swings a wide left hook and the skeleton ducks.
-The skeleton steps back and dances around the new guy as he swings and misses, swings and misses.
-Finally, the skeleton throws a jab that causes the new guy to look like he has to sneeze before he shakes it off and throws hook after uppercut after hook.
-The round ends.
+The skeleton breathes slow and loosens his shoulders and throws his head around like he has water stuck in his ears.
+The bell sounds and the new guy smacks his gloves once more, sending tan ripples across his chest and arms.
+He flexes a bicep before they both touch gloves then swings a wide left hook, and the skeleton ducks.
+The skeleton steps back and dances around the new guy who swings and misses, swings and misses.
+Finally, the skeleton throws a jab that makes the new guy look like he has to sneeze, but he shakes it off and throws hook after uppercut after hook.
+The bell rings.

 They watch TV together before falling asleep holding hands.
 It’s been this way for 15 years.
 Every moment the same and different all at once.
 Wine and homecooked meals and childless sex.
 They kiss goodnight I love you and fall asleep.
 They wake up and she says I love you again.
 And again he loves her.
 And again he thinks of what could have been and wonders why he could never shake the habit of thinking it as he lies in bed dreading having to use his pained hands to brush his teeth.
-Still, he does it to the tune of pop songs from twenty years ago she plays from the other room.
+Still, he does it to the tune of pop songs from twenty years ago that she plays from the other room.

 on creativity